ryanhanli/Basic-Java-Programs/README.md

 1. Yahoo Finance Web Scraper

 Simple Yahoo Finance program that allows a user to input the name/abbreviation of a stock, commodity, foreign currency, and etc. and check their updated price(according to Yahoo Finance) in real time.

+2. Forex Session Tracker

+Program acts as a virtual forex clock helps traders keep track of the different Forex trading sessions.
+The program tells one exactly what trading sessions they're in and if there's an overlap currently happening between two sessions.
+It will automatically adjust to the user's time zone.